guillaumef/wing-servo-frame/README.md

 ### Directories/files

 - servo-frame.scad : OpenScad code and embedded documentation
+- configuration.scad : Configuration and constants with embedded documentation
 - Makefile : generate the STLs for all known servos
-- stl_examples : examples STLs
+- stls : some auto-generated STLs for each servo in the KB (in some configurations)
 - assembly : pictures and video of the assembly

 ### Bearing and screw